 Roaming Consortium.
-To configure authentication of mobile devices to the members of a roaming consortium, or to a particular SP that has a roaming consortium, add the appropriate IEEE-assigned

-Organizational Identifier (OI) here.
-Specify two identifiers unique to the organization that are part of the MAC address.
+Configure authentication of mobile devices to the members of a roaming consortium, or for a particular service provider that has a roaming consortium.
+Add the appropriate IEEE-assigned Organizational Identifier (OI).
+Specify up to eight identifiers unique to the organization that are part of the MAC address.